Platelet: Morphology change

 As shown by flow cytometry and electron microscopy, the most sensitive sign of activation, when exposed to platelets using ADP, are morphological changes.
-Mitochondrial hyperpolarization is a key event in initiating changes in morphology.
+Mitochondrial hyperpolarization is a key event in initiating morphology changes.
 Intraplatelet calcium concentration increases, stimulating the interplay between the microtubule/actin filament complex.
-The continuous changes in shape from the unactivated to the fully activated platelet is best seen on scanning electron microscopy.
-Three steps along this path are named early dendritic, early spread and spread.
-The surface of the unactivated platelet looks very similar to the surface of the brain, with a wrinkled appearance from numerous shallow folds to increase the surface area; early dendritic, an octopus with multiple arms and legs; early spread, an uncooked frying egg in a pan, the "yolk" being the central body; and the spread, a cooked fried egg with a denser central body.
+The continuous changes in shape from the unactivated to the fully activated platelet are best seen via scanning electron microscopy.
+The three steps along this path are named early dendritic, early spread, and spread.
+The surface of the unactivated platelet looks similar to the surface of the brain–a wrinkled appearance from numerous shallow folds that increase the surface area; early dendritic, an octopus with multiple arms and legs; early spread, an uncooked frying egg in a pan, the "yolk" is the central body; and the spread, a cooked fried egg with a denser central body.

 These changes are all brought about by the interaction of the microtubule/actin complex with the platelet cell membrane and open canalicular system (OCS), which is an extension and invagination of that membrane.
-This complex runs just beneath these membranes and is the chemical motor that literally pulls the invaginated OCS out of the interior of the platelet, like turning pants pockets inside out, creating the dendrites.
+This complex runs just beneath these membranes and is the chemical motor that pulls the invaginated OCS out of the interior of the platelet, like turning pants pockets inside out, creating the dendrites.
 This process is similar to the mechanism of contraction in a muscle cell.
 The entire OCS thus becomes indistinguishable from the initial platelet membrane as it forms the "fried egg".
 This dramatic increase in surface area comes about with neither stretching nor adding phospholipids to the platelet membrane.

 Platelet-coagulation factor interactions: coagulation facilitation

 Platelet activation causes its membrane surface to become negatively charged.
 One of the signaling pathways turns on scramblase, which moves negatively charged phospholipids from the inner to the outer platelet membrane surface.
 These phospholipids then bind the tenase and prothrombinase complexes, two of the sites of interplay between platelets and the coagulation cascade.
 Calcium ions are essential for the binding of these coagulation factors.

 In addition to interacting with vWF and fibrin, platelets interact with thrombin, Factors X, Va, VIIa, XI, IX, and prothrombin to complete formation via the coagulation cascade.
-Six studies suggested platelets express tissue factor: the definitive study shows they do not.
-The platelets from rats were conclusively shown to express tissue factor protein and also it was proved that the rat platelets carry both the tissue factor pre-mRNA and mature mRNA.
+Human platelets do not express tissue factor.
+Rat platelets do express tissue factor protein and carry both tissue factor pre-mRNA and mature mRNA.